EinScott/bon/README.md

 #### Type markers

 Type markers are enclosed by type brackets ``()``.
 They contain the full name of a beef type and are a prefix to a value.
 If the mentioned type is a struct, it must mean that the value is boxed.
-Type markers are necessary for polymorphed values (especially if the target type is abstract or an interface), optional on reference types if they are of the expected type already, and invalid on value types.
+Type markers are necessary for [polymorphed](#polymorphism) values (especially if the target type is abstract or an interface), optional on reference types if they are of the expected type already, and invalid on value types.

-For this to work with deserialization, bon needs to look up the types by name.
-Thus, a type that need to be serialized with polymorphism like this must be registered on the used [bon environment](#poly-types) with ``env.RegisterPolyType(typeof(x))`` or by placing ``[BonPolyRegister]`` on the type.

 ```
 (System.Int)357,